 In early 2011, I finally got a job offer after being rejected by so many companies.
-It was a full-time offer for $80K + bonus from a utility company in Los Angeles.
-That was over a 50% salary increase.
-I was so excited for that opportunity and accepted the offer without doing my research on the company and making sure the role was right for me.
-I moved from Orange County to Los Angeles to live closer to work.
+It was a full-time offer for $80K + bonus from a utility company in a world-class city.
+That was over a 50% salary increase, but the company was 50 miles away.
+I was so excited for that opportunity and accepted the offer without due diligence.
+I relocated for the new job.
 I rented a brand new high-end 741-square-foot mezzanine studio apartment for $1,925 a month (current rent is $2,430).
-That job was shit and I found myself regretting this move.
+That job was shit and I found myself regretting the decision.
 In April 2011, just after 5 weeks, I resigned without another job lined up.
-I was worried and anxious to find a new job since it took me so long to get the last one.
-It turned out that there was a high number of tech jobs available in Los Angeles.
+I thought I would not find a new job easily because it took me so long to get the last one.
+That wasn’t the case.
+There was a high number of tech job openings in the large metropolitan area.
 I was able to find a contract job at a top entertainment company in less than a week.
 My pay increased to $57 per hour + lots of overtime opportunities.
 That was another 50% bump from the last job, or a 122% increase since last year.
 This job was very stressful.
 I worked very hard and regularly put in a lot of overtime hours.
 My savings skyrocketed to $75K at the end of 2011 (150% YoY increase!), and reached $100K in August 2012.
 It took me 8 years to hit six figures in my bank account.
 Maximizing my hourly wage was all that mattered during this time.
 I haven’t thought much about investment yet.
 All extra cash was parked in a high-yield savings account.

 Quarter-Million ($250,000 Net Investable Assets)